 Glyphs and symbols in your browser

-The following unicode chart presents different versions of the glyph corresponding to the code point that are available on your computer.
+The following unicode chart presents different versions of the glyph corresponding to the unicode characters u+202E that are available on your computer.

 In order to type this character easily, you may want to download and install a unicode General Punctuation keyboard.